 Evaluation of impact in FOAM

-In essence this is what we do already with FOAM when we document how many times our article is shared.
-At DFTB we have had sharing counts at the top of each post for many years and we feel this transparency is important for readers too.
+In essence, this is what we already do with FOAM when we document how many times our article is shared.
+At DFTB, we have had sharing counts at the top of each post for many years, and we feel this transparency is important for readers, too.
 But sharing counts alone doesn’t resonate with mainstream publications, and we wanted to look for something that could compare us directly.

 Why do we care about mainstream journals?

-Trial of Altmetric and journal comparison
+Trial of Altmetric and Journal Comparison

 Why do we have DOIs and a Cite box?